PREGNANCY OPTIONS FOR SAME-SEX COUPLES AND SINGLE WOMEN

 “We say ‘on their own’ but that idea of a nuclear family and there only being one model has changed a lot in my view.
 You’ll see women with very supportive parents and the extended family are helping bring the kids up.
 Often they have very good support networks.”

-People who start a family via donor conception use donated sperm, eggs or embryos.
-Women access donor sperm through someone they know or by using an unknown donor in Australia or overseas.
+Assisted reproductive technology is helping many single women and same-sex couples start a family.
+People who have a baby via donor conception use donated sperm, eggs or embryos.
+Women can access donor sperm through someone they know or by using an unknown donor in Australia or overseas.

 Dr Hale says it isn’t always necessary to go through IVF.
-Donor insemination, where sperm is placed into the uterus at the right time of the month, might be all that’s needed.
+Donor insemination, where sperm is placed into the uterus at the right time of the month, might be all that’s needed, IVF Australia explains.

-VARTA explains that using a donor in Australia can have advantages.
-An Australian donor has the benefit of legal protections that ensure they can be known to your potential child, and to you, for example.
+The Victorian Assisted Reproductive Treatment Authority (VARTA) explains that using a donor in Australia can have advantages.
+An Australian donor has the benefit of legal protections that ensure they can be known to your potential child and to you, for example.
 It can also help you to reduce costs.
-Learn more about finding a donor.
+Learn about finding a donor.

 Sophie Harper, who was living in Denmark at the time, used a sperm bank and carefully selected the donor.
 “It seemed to me that if I was choosing a donor, it was responsible to choose the best gene pool to complement mine, for my child’s sake.
 If I couldn’t procreate through love, at least I could do this.”